 Now the Flerov Laboratory is one of the world’s leading scientific centers in the field of nuclear physics.
 Among about 450 members of the FLNR staff there are more than 150 research scientists (among them 18 Doctors of Science and 65 Candidates of Science (PhD)).
 To realize Laboratory’s program and original ideas its accelerators and experimental setups are being developed intensively.
 Four heavy ion accelerators, one electron accelerator and more than ten major multifunctional experimental setups are in effect or under development in the Laboratory.

-At present the main project of the Laboratory is DRIBS-III, including the world's first complex named SuperHeavy Elements (SHE) Factory designed for different aspects of superheavy element research.
+At present the main project of the Laboratory is DRIBS-III, including the world’s first complex named Factory of SuperHeavy Elements (SHE Factory) designed for different aspects of superheavy element research.
 The Factory complex is based on a new high-current cyclotron DC-280, and several modern efficient setups, including new gas-filled recoil separators for physical and chemical studies, velocity filter SHELS, and others.
 The SHE Factory complex is under construction now; commissioning is scheduled for the end of 2017.

 FLNR carries out research in the field of heavy ion physics in three main directions:

 - Synthesis and properties of nuclei at the stability limits.